Home

 Luke 11:46 Jesus replied, "And you experts in the law [ the KJV uses the word lawyers], woe to you, because you load people down with burdens they can hardly carry, and you yourselves will not lift one finger to help them.

-Verse 52 "Woe to you experts in the law (lawyers in the KJV), because you have taken away the key to knowledge (obedience to God's word).
+Verse 52 "Woe to you experts in the law [lawyers in the KJV], because you have taken away the key to knowledge (obedience to God's word).
 You yourselves have not entered, and you have hindered those who were entering."

 In other words, lawyers and judges can not make a wise decision because they are not in tune with God.
 But neither do they always allow others, such as the jury, from exercising the wisdom God gives to them.

-Now we know that, in these verses, Christ was primarily talking to the Pharisees, but in the these verses he specifically addresses the lawyers who were with them.
-As we have seen, these scriptures are applicable to this country's legal status as well and may, in fact, be a prophesy for our time.
-Now keep in mind that the bulk of the people who establish and interpret our laws in all levels of government are lawyers.
-Additionally, since only lawyers can become judges, they can establish new laws by interpretation and precedent-setting judgments.
+interpretation and precedent-setting judgments.
 Notice again, verse 46: lawyers (and judges) encumber people with burdens (penalties, fees, support payments, taxes, etc.) which people can not afford to pay because their income is simply insufficient.
-But the lawyers themselves, as stated by Christ in verse 46, will lift not one finger to help them ..e.g. lawyers typically charge the people they are claiming to help 10 times what the average citizen makes, and legislators exclude themselves from the very laws they pass for others.
+But the lawyers themselves, as stated by Christ in verse 46, will not lift one finger to help them ..e.g. lawyers typically charge the people they are claiming to help 10 times what the average citizen makes, and legislators exclude themselves from the very laws they pass for others.
 The prime objective of the members of our legislatures is to keep themselves in office.
 Just as lawyers will sell their ethical principles to promote their own career, so will legislatures sell out their constituents to keep themselves in office by pleasing the special interest groups who keep them there.
+Rare are the government leaders who choose country over self-interest.

 Deu 28:43 The alien (gentile) who lives among you will rise above you higher and higher, but you (the Israelitish people) will sink lower and lower.